Orange-OpenSource/floss-toolbox/toolbox/LicensesInventory/README.md

 *Such caveats are about versions of components (not checked) and version names (not sure they are related to the good components)*

+**This is an experimental feature designed and implemented by a blind colleague, you must always keep in mind our [Code of Conduct](https://github.com/Orange-OpenSource/floss-toolbox/blob/dev/CODE_OF_CONDUCT.md) for any issues nor comments, and be benevolent and kind.
+This is mandatory.**

 ## What the tool does

 1. Read the file 'config.ini' ;